 (Google alert preferences)

-You will begin receiving alerts as per your preferences …
+You should begin receiving alerts as specified in your preferences …

 Note that at the bottom of your email notification, you are given various options, including: